Dika1485/bank_sampah_app/README.md

 ### For Customers (Nasabah)

-  - **Registration & Authentication:** Secure sign-up using NIK (National Identity Number) and KTP (Identity Card) photo upload, alongside robust login functionality.
+  - **Registration & Authentication:** Secure sign-up using NIK (Nomor Induk Kependudukan) and robust login functionality.
   - **Waste Deposit:** Easily initiate waste deposits, specifying waste types and estimated weights.
   - **Savings Account (Buku Tabungan):** Track your current balance and view a detailed history of all deposits and withdrawals.
   - **Performance Analytics:** Visualize your contributions with insightful charts, showing the percentage of different waste types in your total deposits.